marcalva/ambimux/README.md

 It is also possible to only generate these counts and not run the likelihood model by including the `--counts-only` argument.

-## Barcodes to estimate alpha

-The alpha parameter (gene expression probabilities) for the ambient and cell profiles is estimated by taking the average across ambient and cell barcodes, respectively.
-The cell barcodes have to be specified for alpha estimation.
-They can be provided directly, or specified as the top `N` barcodes.
-The cell barcodes can be specified with `--flt-bcs` and the `N` can be specified with `--flt-n`.

 ## Output filtering

 Droplets with very few counts are not useful for analyses and are typically